- Inline Mounting - Handrail is mounted inline with stairs that may be too narrow for traditional offset ADA railing

 NOTE: This will add 3-4 weeks to your lead time.

-The ADA approved 555 handrail is a minimalist stair railing kit that features a smooth inline rail that secures directly to your stairs and landing.
+The ADA compliant 555 handrail is a minimalist stair railing kit that features a smooth inline rail that secures directly to your stairs and landing.
 Stairs and ramps that require ADA compliant handrail but are too narrow to comply using offset rail systems can use the ADA 555 rail and still comply with regulations.
 User's hands glide smoothly along the entire length of the handrail because it uses the 555 Top Fix Rail Assembly to attach the rail to the upright.
 The ADA 555 handrail will last decades longer than a standard off the shelf ADA railing; the entire system is galvanized and designed for durability and flexibility.

 This railing has been custom designed for ADA Compliance